 There is plenty more to gape at and adore at the hotel.
 No room is the same, no mosaic repeated, and every piece of furniture oozes quality and expensive chic.

 Within the hotel gardens, a glazed pavilion encircled by a moat contains the massive spa facility.
-The spa has an indoor and outdoor pool, wellness centre and hammam, and the lobby is a masterpiece.
+The spa has an indoor and outdoor pool, wellness center, and hammam, and the lobby is a masterpiece.
 White sheets of intricate lacework envelop its airy space, creating a stunning, birdcage-like atrium.
-Delicate aromas of rose, sweet almond and orange flower permeate its tranquil cavity.
+Delicate aromas of rose, sweet almond, and orange flower permeate its tranquil cavity.

 Art on a Plate